Stone Soup

-Stone Soup is a European folk story in which hungry strangers convince the people of a town to each share a small amount of their food in order to make a meal that everyone enjoys, and exists as a moral regarding the value of sharing.
-In varying traditions, the stone has been replaced with other common inedible objects, and therefore the fable is also known as axe soup, button soup, nail soup, and wood soup.
+"Stone Soup" is a European folk story in which hungry strangers convince the people of a town to each share a small amount of their food in order to make a meal.
+In varying traditions, the stone has been replaced with other common inedible objects, and therefore the parable is also known as axe soup, button soup, nail soup, bolt soup, and wood soup.

 Story

+Various forms of the story exist; one example is:

 Some travelers come to a village, carrying nothing more than an empty cooking pot.
 Upon their arrival, the villagers are unwilling to share any of their food stores with the very hungry travelers.
 Then the travelers go to a stream and fill the pot with water, drop a large stone in it, and place it over a fire.
 One of the villagers becomes curious and asks what they are doing.
 The travelers answer that they are making "stone soup", which tastes wonderful and which they would be delighted to share with the villager, although it still needs a little bit of garnish, which they are missing, to improve the flavor.

 The villager, who anticipates enjoying a share of the soup, does not mind parting with a few carrots, so these are added to the soup.
 Another villager walks by, inquiring about the pot, and the travelers again mention their stone soup which has not yet reached its full potential.
 More and more villagers walk by, each adding another ingredient, like potatoes, onions, cabbages, peas, celery, tomatoes, sweetcorn, meat (like chicken, pork and beef), milk, butter, salt and pepper.
 Finally, the stone (being inedible) is removed from the pot, and a delicious and nourishing pot of soup is enjoyed by travelers and villagers alike.
 Although the travelers have thus tricked the villagers into sharing their food with them, they have successfully transformed it into a tasty meal which they share with the donors.